shundhammer/qdirstat/README.md

 But the cleanups might be a challenge, "move to trash" works completely differently, and we'd need an installer for a Windows version.

+So, for the time being, use [WinDirStat](https://windirstat.info/) instead.
+WinDirStat is a close relative to the KDirStat family anyway; the author had liked KDirStat on Linux so much that he decided to write a Windows clone and called it WinDirStat.

 ## Ready-made Packages